Millstatt Genesis and Physiologus

 Language: German

-1 volume: Exact reproduction of the original document (extent, color and size) Reproduction of the entire original document as detailed as possible (scope, format, colors).
-The binding may not correspond to the original or current document binding.
+1 volume: Exact reproduction of the original document (extent, color and size) Complete black and white reproduction of the original manuscript.
+The commentary volume is accompanied by eight true-color reproductions of particularly significant pages.
 All folios are cut according to the original.

 You might also be interested in: